shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 ## Logging

-If you need to inspect your application logs, use `docker-compose logs` command.
+If you need to inspect your application logs, use `docker compose logs` command.
 For more information about logging see [the separate article](../introduction/logging.md).

 ## Conclusion